GintasS/The-Living-Dead/README.md

   <tr>
     <td>Zombie Counter</td>
     <td>10000</td>
-    <td>Allows you to see how many zombies are there in this current round.</td>
+    <td>Allows you to see how many zombies are currently alive in this current round.</td>
   </tr>
   <tr>
     <td>Scrooge McDuck</td>